 There are dozens, if not 100 or more income sources available to artists.
 You can’t pursue them all at once, but you should at least be aware of the opportunities available, don’t you think?

 How do you manage your goals, your priorities, and your time?

 Do you use your time well?
 Or do you tend to squander it?

 You can have breakthroughs in your career just by optimizing your schedule, and even the most productive artists usually have room for improvement.

-Here are some questions you can use to evaluate yourself in this category:
+Here are some questions you can use to evaluate yourself:

 Do you make new to-do lists at least weekly?

 Before leaving on vacation, most of us make to-do lists.

 The question is, do you make one for your work and your life?

 Weekly to-do lists are the bare minimum.
 For busier pros, daily is essential.